bvchess/taxman/README.md

 My son built an interactive version of Taxman for N = 16.
 You can play it online here: <http://xvade.com/taxman>

 The game caught my attention as an interesting optimization problem.
 How large a game can a computer play?
-What is the expected outcome?
-I wrote code that can play an optimal game (achieve the best possible score) for values of N up to 200.
-I coded a second approach I call G2 that can accommodate larger values of N but is not guaranteed to achieve the best possible score.
-On average G2 garners more than 99% of the optimal score and takes only a small fraction of the time required to play an optimal game.
+This project can play an optimal game (achieve the best possible score) for values of N up to 683.

 Usage:
-`python taxman.py <board size or range> [solver name]`
+`bin/taxman [options] <board size or range`
-Where `board size or range` is an integer or range of integers (examples: `1`, `20-25`) and the optional solver name is one of `set`, `g2`, or `greedy`.
+Where `board size or range` is an integer or range of integers (examples: `1`, `20-25`).
+Run the taxman command with no options in order to learn more.